AI-SysBio/REGIR/REGIR/SBML/README.md

     class simulation_param:
-	    Tend = 200		#Length of the simulation unit = 'h'		#Unit of time (is used for plotting purpose only) N_simulations = 20
+	    Tend = 200		#Length of the simulation N_simulations = 20
-	    timepoints = 100	#Number of timepoints to record (make surethat this number isnt too big)
+	    unit = 'h'		#Unit of time (is used for plotting purpose only) timepoints = 100	#Number of timepoints to record (used for plotting only)

     #Load SBML file
     SBML_file = 'your_model.sbml'